How to pre-order EA Sports FC 24, the first post-Fifa game

 After three decades of games, the once-loving partnership between EA Sports and Fifa has come to an end.
 Fifa 23 marked the final video game in the bestselling franchise, and now EA is picking up its boots and forging its own path with a new football gaming series under the EA Sports banner.

-EA Sports FC 24 (which was announced on 13 July) is basically ‘Fifa 24’, but packaged in a shiny new outfit.
-Last week, EA shared the first authentic gameplay footage of its first post-Fifa outing.
-The video showed off new animations, including a recreation of Erling Haaland’s incredible goal against Borussia Dortmund in last season’s Champions League, as well as impressive moves from Real Madrid star Vinicius Jr.
+EA Sports FC 24 is basically ‘Fifa 24’, but packaged in a shiny new outfit, meaning that, yes, Ultimate Team Heroes are coming to the game.
+The legendary former players announced so far include Alex Scott, Carlos Tévez, Wesley Sneijder, Bixente Lizarazu and Gianluca Vialli, who died earlier this year.
+More Ultimate Team Heroes will be revealed throughout the week.

-EA also revealed that female players will be available in the Ultimate Team for the first time, and will be playable alongside male players.
-While the games developer has slowly added women’s football leagues into the series over the past few Fifa titles, this will be the first time you can add much-loved players such as Alessia Russo and Beth Mead to the franchise’s most popular mode.
+The big addition to FC 24 is that, for the first time ever, both women’s and men’s players will be selectable and able to play alongside each other in Ultimate Team.
+While the games developer has slowly added women’s football leagues into the series over the past few Fifa titles, this will be the first time you can add much-loved players such as Lucy Bronze and Beth Mead to the franchise’s most popular mode.

 EA Sports FC 24 officially releases on 29 September.
 It features Manchester City’s Erling Haaland on the cover.
 There are two different editions of the game and both are available to pre-order now.
 Here’s everything you need to know, from pre-order bonuses, features, cross-platform details and how to get onto the closed beta.